rivine/home/specs/3bot_registration.md

 - Possibility to register 3bot
    - unique id (int, incremental, given by blockchain)
    - list of names: 5char.5char (like dns, min 5 char per part)
-   - list of ip addresses: ipv6/4
+   - list of network addresses: ipv6/4 as well as host name(s)
    - nrmonths
    - public key
    - signature of info in this record